pabtomas/flagbox/DOCUMENTATION.md

 second time? *Flagbox* generates the `??` alias for this purpose.
 The `??` usage is simple: if the current box you are using is empty, *Flagbox* will search for a default backup and restore it.
 Otherwise, *Flagbox* will generate a backup.
-For the use case we define earlier, the solution is simple:
+For the use case I defined earlier, the solution is simple:
-1) In the first terminal, the current box of the user is not empty, so the user can use `??` alias to generate a backup with box used in this terminal.
+1) In the first terminal, your current box is not empty, so you can use `??` alias to generate a backup with box used in this terminal.
-2) In the second terminal, the box used is empty so the user can use `??` alias again to change its content to the box saved in backup.
-And that's it, the user can now use two different boxes with the same content in two different terminals.
+2) In the second terminal, the box used is empty so you can use `??` alias again to change its content to the box saved in backup.
+And that's it, now you can use two different boxes with the same content in two different terminals.

 Even if `??` alias seems very unusual, this command has a very flexible usage.
-Here 2 other situations where `??` alias will be the solution:
+Here 2 other situations where `??` alias can save you:
-- The user has an opened terminal with a full-filled box.
-For system reasons, the user has to restart his laptop.
-To not lose the box content, the user can use `??` alias to make a backup, restart the system and reuse `??` to get the content of his box back.
+- You have an opened terminal with a full-filled box.
+For system reasons, you have to restart your laptop.
+To keep your box content, you can:
+1. use `??` alias to make a backup,
+2. restart the system,
+3. reuse `??` to get the content of your box back.

-- The user has an opened terminal with a full-filled box.
-For some reasons, the user needs to define new marks for short-term usage without loosing his current box content but does not have enough empty marks for his use case.
+- You have an opened terminal with a filled box.
+For some reasons, you need to define new marks for short-term usage without loosing your current box content.
+However your box does not have enough empty space to keep your current box content and define new marks.
+To solve this situation, you can:
+1. use `??` alias to make a backup,
+2. empty space in your current box,
+3. define your short-term marks,
+4. use your newly created marks,
-The user can use `??` alias to make a backup, make some modifications on his box, use the box for his use case, erase totally the content of the box with `???` alias and then reuse `??` to get the content of his box back.
+5. empty your box again with `???` alias,
+6. reuse `??` to get the content of your box back.

 `??` alias can take an optional argument.
 If you need to keep the default backup for another marks you can define your own backup by adding a parameter: